kartben/fog05/docs/Service_Definition.md

 Example of a simple 'complex' application: a Wordpress blog

-    @GB: In the case of a service should have some information on how to scale
+    @GB: In the case of a service should have some information on how to scale in the 'need' key we now have a dictionary in which the key is the name of the needed component and the value is an int that rappresent the Proximity Class (lower is closer)

 ![graph](../img/example_service.png)